google-marketing-solutions/abcds-detector/README.md

 See the License for the specific language governing permissions and limitations under the License.

-# ABCD Detector
+# ABCDs Detector

-The ABCD Detector solution streamlines the assessment of your video ads against YouTube's ABCD framework.
+The ABCDs Detector solution streamlines the assessment of your video ads against YouTube's ABCD framework.
 Powered by Google AI, this tool automates the evaluation process, providing detailed reports on how well your ads align with key attention-driving metrics.
-Simplify your YouTube ad analysis and gain valuable insights for optimization with the ABCD Detector.
+Simplify your YouTube ad analysis and gain valuable insights for optimization with the ABCDs Detector.

 ## The Approach